-To play the game, everyone creates their own definition of the word and people vote which definition is correct.
+To play the game, everyone creates their own definition of the word, and people vote on which definition is correct.
 If other people choose your “made-up” definition, then you get a point.

 This is a creative activity for reviewing preposition usage.
 First, search for an image of a scene online.
 Street scenes or landscapes work well, but you could use anything you like.

 After preparing the images on your tablet, one person describes the scene while the other person listens and tries to recreate the scene on a piece of paper.
 Kids can use crayons, pencils, or other available materials.

 Here is another activity that focuses on developing English language skills.
 It works best with comparing athletes, but you could use celebrities or people who know too.
 To start, brainstorm as many adjectives as you can on a piece of paper.

 When ready, do an image search for athletes, celebrities, or other famous people.
 Finally, compare the people’s appearance and character by forming comparative sentences using the adjectives.

 You should have enough toilet paper for this funny indoor activity.
 First, everyone takes a few squares of toilet paper.
 Next, everyone writes one word on each square that is unique about themselves.
 Remember to write your name on each square too.

 Then, to play the game, everyone exchanges their squares with someone else.
 People ask questions that match the answers written on the squares.

 The Have You Ever game is fun for kids, too.
 To begin, have the child draw out a circular pathway on a piece of paper.
 Divide the pathway into a bunch of small sections.
 Put two coins (or more depending on the number of people).